Copenhagen for a student – a guide to the city

 Where to begin?
 You have probably arrived in Copenhagen at Kastrup airport.
 If you want to get to the city center, you should go to the end of the airport arrival hall where the railway station and The Copenhagen Metro station are located.
 You can take either of them, but the metro seems the smartest choice.
 Trains run every four minutes and the journey takes 15 minutes.
 The tickets are available in ticket machines and you can pay with a credit card.
 If you are just visiting for a few days you might consider getting a Copenhagen Card which covers tickets for buses, waterbuses, metro or train and free admission to over 80 museums and various attractions as well as other discounts in restaurants and cafes.
-The Copenhagen Card is valid for 24,48, 72, 96 or 120 hours and you can preorder it online and pick it up in Copenhagen Airport to use it right after you get there.
-Otherwise you can get the City Pass which is a ticket to public transportation delivered on your phone and allows you to travel across the city without worrying about the zones and fares.
+The Copenhagen Card is valid for 24,48, 72, 96 or 120 hours and you can preorder it online and pick it up at Copenhagen Airport to use it right after you get there.
+Otherwise, you can get the City Pass which is a ticket to public transportation delivered on your phone and allows you to travel across the city without worrying about the zones and fares.

 Upon arrival to any new city, it is always smart to visit the Tourist Information Center as a starting point.
 Copenhagen Visitor Service is located on Vesterbrogade 4 and will present you with recommendations on attractions, shops, food and both current and upcoming events.
 You can also collect a printed city map there.